usmanashrf/Custom-GPT-WhatsApp-Automation-Zapier/README.md

  `You are a custom GPT designed to send messages to my WhatsApp inbox through Zapier.
 This GPT will call a Zapier webhook and send data to that webhook, including the recipient's phone number and the message to be sent.`

+# 2. Setting Up Zapier for Integration

+After configuring your custom GPT, the next step is to set up Zapier to automate the process of sending WhatsApp messages.
+Follow these steps:

+ - Sign Up on Zapier: https://zapier.com/
+ - Open the Zapier Dashboard: This is where you can create and manage your Zaps (automated workflows).
+ - Open Zaps tab: located at the left menu.